WVURAIL/dspira/labs/03/README.md

 ### 3.2.3.
 A Sawtooth wave.

-Now mathematically define a sawtooth wave and find it's fourier series expansion.
-Then create its flow-graph, again with more and more fourier components.
-Again, do you need more/less fourier components as compared to a square or triangle wave?
+Now mathematically define a sawtooth wave and find it's Fourier series expansion.
+Then create its flow-graph, again with more and more Fourier components.
+Again, do you need more/less Fourier components as compared to a square or triangle wave?

 ## 3.3.
 Fourier Series and Fourier Transforms

-We segue into the concept of fourier transforms directly by seeing how they relate to fourier series.
-First some mathematics to associate familiarity, the fourier transform of $$x(t)$$ is given by:
+We segue into the concept of Fourier transforms directly by seeing how they relate to fourier series.
+First some mathematics to associate familiarity, the Fourier transform of $$x(t)$$ is given by:

 $$
 X(\omega) = \int_{-\infty}^{+\infty} x(t) cos(\omega t)dt -i \int_{-\infty}^{+\infty} x(t) sin(\omega t) = \int_{-\infty}^{+\infty}x(t)e^{-i\omega t}dt
 $$

-When x(t) is periodic and has a fourier series expansion, this integral is pulling out those sines and cosines in the expansion.
+When x(t) is periodic and has a Fourier series expansion, this integral is pulling out those sines and cosines in the expansion.

-In more detail: For the complex representation of a fourier series of a periodic function $$x(t)$$ :
+In more detail: For the complex representation of a Fourier series of a periodic function $$x(t)$$ :

 $$
 x(t) = \sum_{-\infty}^{\infty} c_n e^{jn\omega t}